shakfu/cymongoose/tests/benchmarks/quickstart.md

-# Quick Start: Benchmark pymongoose
+# Quick Start: Benchmark cymongoose

 ## The Right Way: Use wrk (2 minutes)